+Connect-the-Cloths has a very interesting look and layout.
+What made you go so non-traditional as compared to other fashion blogs?
 For years I possessed the role of a ‘blog creep’, as I term it.
 I was a reblog addict on Tumblr & an obsessive liker on Bloglovin’ for years before I thought, “Why aren’t I doing this myself?”.
 From my observations of skimming through other blogs I adored, I came to the conclusion that no one really cared about the copy, visuals prevailed.
 So, when I started my blog I wanted to go for a layout that primarily showcased photography to reel readers in.
 Although, a great majority of my views are on the home page (where most of the photography is featured), I believe I am slowing gaining a following based on my writing alone.

+In your posts, you focus a lot on writing.
+Do you feel that writing is just as important as visual images in the fashion world?
 I am a writer at heart; thus, naturally, I utilize my blog to tell my fashion story.
 Whether through words or photographs, I feel as if it’s important to simply be relatable.
 A great majority of fashion bloggers I’ve come across seem to live by the saying, “A picture is worth a thousand words”; therefore, they may not feel a lot or any copy is necessary.
 For some, the mystery is part of their image.
 Yet, I desired to provide viewers with both since I always craved to ‘know’ my favorite bloggers beyond what I envisioned their lives to be via visual representations.

+How would you describe the personal style showcased on your blog?
 I have always naturally possessed a style that tends to fit into the ‘urban prep’ category.
 I’m sure it has a lot to do with being ethnic in suburbia.
 I loved drawing inspiration from my peers, but my emulation of their style seemed too tame for my taste.
 Therefore, I utilized fashion as a creative expression.

 I put my personal twist on trends with some unexpected, & often, controversial pieces.
 Once I attended university, I began to frown upon ‘trendy’ fashions (due to my limited budget) & go for more traditional pieces.
 With a bit of experimentation, I discovered an effortless personal style that worked for me on an everyday basis.

+You are a self-proclaimed ex-shopaholic.
+How do you mix and match the pieces you already own to come up with fabulous new outfits?
 I’ve always received amazed reactions from my peers in that I never literally wear the same thing twice.
 In my lifetime, I’ve subscribed to nearly every fashion publication, & Lucky’s ongoing feature of “One Item, Multiple Ways to Wear”, was always a source of inspiration.
 From my past shopaholic ways, I learned to stop buying so much junk that I liked at the moment & go for items I believed I absolutely could not live without.

 With age & maturity, I learned self control.
 My rule of thumb while shopping is to browse through every single piece featured in a retail shop before making an investment.
 In the end, the items in which I’m daydreaming of styling in multiple ways are the only ones that deserve a home in my closet.

+Connect-the-Cloths is fairly new and still “in development” but seems to be taking off.
+How difficult was it to get it up and running in the beginning?
 There were so many days I was discouraged because I received zero traffic for posts I spilled my heart & soul in to & I did not understand why.
 I truly considered myself to be technologically savvy until I began blogging, & I then realized what little knowledge I truly possessed.

 I still to this day know nothing about SEO, but when it comes to tags, I never hold back.
 If you view my Instagram, you will notice I am a “Hashtag Queen”.
 They are fun to me, to the point that my tags convey stories or even poems.
 I tend to get really crafty.
 All in all, YouTube was my savior.
 Many of my favorite mainstream bloggers have channels that I studied.
 And whenever they reached a follower milestone, they would often spill ‘secrets’ to their blogging success.